 $\mathcal{L}(s,{a^*})$ refers to the loss on sample $s$ with ground-truth $a^*$.
 The term $\frac{\delta \mathcal{L}(s,{a^*})}{\delta \theta_{j}^{w}}$ calculates the gradient of the loss with respect to the parameter $w$ learned on task $\mathcal{T}_j$. $\Omega_{j}^{w}$ captures the importance of weight $w$ to task $\mathcal{T}_j$.
 We note that $D_j$ is no more required during future tasks once the computation of $\Omega$ for task $\mathcal{T}_j$ is complete.

 Now, when a new task $\mathcal{T}_i$ arrives, we apply the above regularization (penalize) to prevent large amount of drift on parameters important for earlier learned tasks.
 Here, the weights of the regularization are obtained from $\Omega$.
 We accomplish the regularization by the below loss function.

-The above term is a quadratic penalty term on the difference between the parameters for the new and the old tasks. $\Omega$ consists of diagonal weighing proportional to the diagonal of the Fisher information metric over the old parameters on the old tasks~\cite{liu2021overcoming}. $\theta_{j^*}$ refers to optimal parameters of task $\mathcal{T}_j$ When updating parameters of the model to learn to branch on a new task $\mathcal{T}_i$, the above penalization will encourage the \textit{important model} parameters to be close to the parameters obtained for earlier learned tasks $\mathcal{T}_1, \mathcal{T}_2 \cdots \mathcal{T}_{i-1}$.
+The above term is a quadratic penalty term on the difference between the parameters for the new and the old tasks. $\Omega$ consists of diagonal weighing proportional to the diagonal of the Fisher information metric over the old parameters on the old tasks~\cite{liu2021overcoming}. $\theta_{j^*}$ refers to optimal parameters of task $\mathcal{T}_j$ .
+When updating parameters of the model to learn to branch on a new task $\mathcal{T}_i$, the above penalization will encourage the \textit{important model} parameters to be close to the parameters obtained for earlier learned tasks $\mathcal{T}_1, \mathcal{T}_2 \cdots \mathcal{T}_{i-1}$.
 Fig.~\ref{fig:architecture} b) summarizes this concept visually through overlapping optimal parameter spaces.